Country guide

 Partner with an employer of record (EOR) is quite a game changer and can help you hire globally.
 The EOR will be the legal employer, which means they will handle employment contracts, onboarding process, compliance, benefits, payroll and more.

-For 2025, the Colombian national government set the minimum monthly salary at 1,423,500 COP pesos, effective January 1, 2025.
+For 2026, the Colombian national government set the minimum monthly salary at 1.750.905 pesos, effective January 1, 2026.
 In the following table we present the values to be paid monthly and daily, per hour and night shift:

 AmountDescription

-Minimum daily wageCOP 47,450Ordinary daytime working hours: 8 hours a day
+Minimum daily wageCOP 58.363Ordinary daytime working hours: 8 hours a day

 In Colombia there is no rule that regulates the frequency of payroll payments.
 Employment contracts stipulate the form and frequency of payroll payments.